DaniSchober/LabLiquidVision/README.md

     │
     ├── report                    <- Contains figures and results presented in the report.
     │
-    ├── segmentation_and_depth    <- Subproject for training, evaluating and using a CNN for segmentation and depth estimation for liquids and transparent containers from an RGB image.
+    ├── segmentation_and_depth    <- Subproject for training, evaluating, and using a CNN for segmentation and depth estimation for liquids and transparent containers from an RGB image.
     │
-    ├── volume_estimation         <- Subproject for training, evaluating and using a CNN for liquid volume estimation based on an RGB image.
+    ├── volume_estimation         <- Subproject for training, evaluating, and using a CNN for liquid volume estimation based on an RGB image.
     │
     └── environment.yml           <- File for creating a conda environment with all required dependencies.
 --------